xaviermerino/ECE2551-SoftHardDesign/MorseBeeper/README.md

   * **UP**: Goes back to the previous screen.
   * **DOWN**: None

 * **Message Received**: Informative screen that let's the user know that a new message has been received.
 Times out in two seconds returning back to the previous screen.
+Play a tone through the buzzer indicating that a message was received.
   * **SELECT**: None
   * **LEFT**: None
   * **RIGHT**: None